Game-Generator/TidyBat/README.md

 # TidyBat
-Tidy Up with Batch files (Windows)
+Tidy Up your Windows PC with Batch files